anthmuseum/anthmuseum.github.io/content/index.md

 {{< figure
     src="pebbles-03.png"
-    alt="Marble-like pebbles on the ground in the desert, with a group of children playing in the background" title="Games of the world"
+    alt="Pebbles laid out on the ground like marbles in the desert, with a group of children playing in the background" title="Games of the world"
     caption="Learning to/from play"
 >}}

 {{< figure
     src="megaphones-01.png"
-    alt="Abstract drawing of a crowd of people speaking to one another with megaphones" title="Multivocal metadata"
+    alt="Drawing of a crowd of people speaking to one another with megaphones" title="Multivocal metadata"
     caption="The postmodern museum catalogue"
 >}}

 {{< figure
     src="qda-02.png"
-    alt="Steampunk drawing of a man operating a computer with manual typewriter input" title="Coding machine"
+    alt="Drawing of a man operating a steampunk computer with manual typewriter input" title="Coding machine"
     caption="Open QDA for museums and archives"
 >}}